Chaitalykundu/Web-Development/03-JavaScript/01-Basic/13-Function/Theory/04-Parameters-and-Arguments.md

 # Default Parameters

+A default parameter allows you to assign a default value to a function parameter if no argument is passed for that parameter, or if it is explicitly `undefined`

 If a function is called with **missing arguments** (argument is not provided), the missing values are set to undefined.

 Using default parameters, we can set a **fallback** value.

-Sometimes this is acceptable, but sometimes it is better to assign a default value to the parameter:
+Sometimes this is acceptable, but sometimes it is better to assign a default value to the parameter.

+ES6 allows function parameters to have default values.

 &nbsp;

 &nbsp;

-## Default Parameter Values

-ES6 allows function parameters to have default values.

-&nbsp;

-### Example
+## Example

 If y is not passed or undefined, then y = 10.